Are you fantasizing about bath bombs that fizz, release incredible aromas, or provide health benefits with essential oils.

 Basic Bath Bomb Ingredients

-We could just tell you the basic bath bomb recipe and send you on your way.
-But by understanding what each ingredient contributes to the success of your bath bomb, you’ll be better equipped to improvise your own bath bomb recipe later on.
+I could just tell you the basic bath bomb recipe and send you on your way.
+But by understanding what each ingredient contributes to the success of your bath bomb will give you the information you’ll need to improvise your own bath bomb recipe later on.
+To quickly order all the ingredients and tools you’ll need for the bath bomb recipes in this post, click here.

 There are several types and shapes of molds available for bath bombs.